bajicv/cgps-mlst-flow/README.md

 - `indexed_scheme_dir`: Path to the directory with indexed (cg)MLST schemes in PathogenWatch format.
 - `scheme_name`: `shortname` of the (cg)MLST scheme to be used (should match `shortname` defined the indexed schemes).
 - `input_dir`: Path to the directory with FASTA files for (cg)MLST analysis.
-- `publish_dir`: Path to the output directory where results will be stored.
+- `out_dir`: Path to the output directory where results will be stored.

 Example execution with parameters defined on the command line:
 ```bash